Meet the faces of A Red Circle!

 When not working for A Red Circle, Erica is on the Board of Directors for Kids Win Missouri and Propel Kitchens, and on the Community Advisory Board for Refuge and Restoration Nonprofit Organization in Ferguson, Missouri.

-Suzanne Whitman, BA – Director of Development
+Suzanne Whitman, BA – Grants Development Director

 Suzanne Whitman started working with A Red Circle in August of 2019 as a volunteer grant writer.
-She joined A Red Circle as Development Director in September 2021.
+She joined A Red Circle as Grants Development Director in September 2021.
 Suzanne holds a Bachelor of Arts degree in French and Education Studies from Washington University in St. Louis and worked for 13 years at MasterCard International, where she was a technical writer and manager.
 Suzanne is fluent in French and Spanish, with facility in Danish and German.
 In her free time, she loves to do Buddhist meditation, read, and run.

 Christopher Willcox, MSW – Mutual Aid & Policy Associate